silicondaydream/silicondaydream/README.md

-## Hey there, I'm Chris - your off duty [DarkWebTourGuide][website] 👋
+## Hey there, I'm Chris 👋

 ### Former baby.
 Future Martian.

-- 💾 I’m currently working on a blockchain token!
+- 💾 I’m currently working on an internet media start up
 - 💬 Always up to chat and collab.
-- ⚡ Fact: Barry Allen is the best Flash.
-I play Chess and eat cashews.
+- ⚡ Facts: Barry Allen is the best Flash.
+It's data not data.

 ### My stalkables: